liuxjep/iam/troubleshoot-iam.md

 # Troubleshooting for IAM
 {: #troubleshoot_iam}

-General problems with using Identity and Access Management (IAM) might include needing access to a resource or account to perform a task or identifying the right type of access to assign users in your account to perform specific tasks.
-In many cases, you can recover from these problems by following a few easy steps.
+General problems with using Identity and Access Management (IAM) might include needing access to a resource or account to complete a task or identifying the right type of access to assign users in your account to complete specific tasks.
+In many cases, you can recover from these problems by following a few steps.
 {:shortdesc}

 ## I gave a user access to a resource, but they still can't access it from the Resource list page